boxmein/kfst-boat-visualizer/README.md

 msg: number
 raw_data: string
 parsed: object
+valid: boolean
 ```

 Where msg is the message type (1...4),

 raw_data is the hex-encoded serial message received,

-parsed is the parsed "meaning" from the serial message.
+parsed is the parsed "meaning" from the serial message,

+valid is true when the CRC check passed for the received message and false when it did not.

 #### Type 1 - State Message